 From our Bistro Concert series to guest lecturers from the region’s top colleges, you’ll find engaging events and activities happening all the time at one of the top retirement communities in Virginia.
 Sample the region’s art and culture, showcased at the Museum of the Shenandoah Valley.
 Join our residents for lifelong learning and thrilling performances at Shenandoah University.
 From First Night Fun on New Year’s Eve to the Shenandoah Apple Blossom Festival, Winchester always has exciting things to see and do!

 If you don’t see the event you’re searching for, click on the link above to view our monthly calendar, which includes even more activities.

-You are invited to join us for an upcoming online informational seminar.
+Join us for an online informational seminar.
 We are excited to share our plans for The Villas at SVWC, an independent living addition that will include 97 apartments in 10 separate Villa buildings.
-Please accept this invitation to join us online to learn about our rich heritage and see our vision for the future.
-RSVP for the date below by calling 540-665-5914 or filling out the form.
+Hear from our Marketing Team and a panel of Villa depositors to learn more about the project and to ask questions.
+RSVP to 1-800-492-9463

 Lawrence Gallery Exhibit – CLOSED TO THE PUBLIC